framely/community/docs/reference/annotations/fillstrategy.md

 Yes, please.
 :::
 ::::
-For a movie without IMAX version, bot can skip the otherwise silly question to ask.
+For a movie without IMAX version, bot should skip this question to avoid being silly.
 :::: conversation
 ::: user User
 Can I get two tickets for 8:00pm NomadLand, please?